 Along with behind the scenes studio photos and dynamic onstage shots from recent Los Angeles area gigs, Casey Ahern recently posted on her Instagram page a pic of her standing proudly next to a small plane.
-She revealed to fans that “for the past few months, I’ve been working towards getting my private pilot certificate and yesterday, I flew my first solo flight.”
-The multi-talented 19 year old singer/songwriter’s longtime passion for flying is a powerful metaphor for her emergence as an insightful musical storyteller and powerhouse artist and performer.
+She revealed to fans that she “fell in love with flying” and “received [her] private pilot certificate.”
+The multi-talented 20 year old singer/songwriter’s longtime passion for flying is a powerful metaphor for her emergence as an insightful musical storyteller and powerhouse artist and performer.
 There are unlimited opportunities on the horizon since the recent release of her infectious debut EP He Was Summer.

 The Southern California based Casey, who has been performing consistently with her band since she was 16, defines herself as a contemporary country artist.
 Yet her stylistically varied songs and intimate yet quirky vocal style tap into an inviting throwback vibe that brings to 2019 sparkling touches of the early 70s Laurel Canyon style – a little Joni Mitchell, a twist of Jackson Browne and the classic Cali country vibe of the Eagles.

 Casey found the perfect producer to help convey her blend of soulful, heartfelt ballads and romantic nostalgia in producer David Brown, a veteran of the legendary Village Recorders and Cherokee Recording Studios who has worked with everyone from Fleetwood Mac (including solo works by Lindsey Buckingham and Stevie Nicks) and Alice Cooper, Willie Nelson and Frank Zappa.